Department of Business

 Admission to the College of Business

 Majors in the College of Business are required to complete a minimum of 30 prescribed upper-division credits (ACCT/ECON/BSNS) at Northwest Nazarene University.
-Exceptions must be approved by the department chair.
+Exceptions must be approved by the Associate Dean.

 Admission to Advanced Standing

-Majors in the Department of Business and Economics are required to participate in an application and monitoring process that continues throughout their college program.
-Application to Advanced Standing may be made after the student has successfully completed or is in the progress of completing two ACCT/BSNS/ECON courses or with the approval of the department chair.
+Majors in the College of Business are required to participate in an application and monitoring process that continues throughout their college program.
+Application to Advanced Standing may be made after the student has successfully completed or is in the progress of completing two ACCT/BSNS/ECON courses or with the approval of the Associate Dean.
 This application typically occurs during the second semester of the first year.

 - A student must be officially admitted to Northwest Nazarene University and declare a major or majors in Accounting, Business Administration, Financial Economics, Global Business, Management, or Marketing.

-- A student must have completed or be progressing in business, economics, or accounting classes offered through the College of Business at the time of the interview or receive approval from the department chair.
+- A student must have completed or be progressing in business, economics, or accounting classes offered through the College of Business at the time of the interview or receive approval from the Associate Dean.

-- A student must maintain a minimum cumulative grade point average of 2.5 or receive approval from the department chair.
+- A student must maintain a minimum cumulative grade point average of 2.5 or receive approval from the Associate Dean.

-- A student must adhere to the College of Business department standards and university values.
+- A student must adhere to the College of Business Standards, Mission, and University Values.